Clients

 Frequently Asked Questions

-No. Clients care about your thought process and execution.
-If your speculative design is beautiful and solves a real business problem, they will hire you.
+No. Clients care deeply about your strategic thought process and execution.
+If your speculative design is beautiful and definitively solves a real business problem, they will enthusiastically hire you.

 Share this article: